jaehyeon-son/jaehyeon-son.github.io/_pages/about.md

 Hi!
 I'm currently a research intern at <a href="https://vision.snu.ac.kr/" style="color: #7289da; text-decoration:none">**Vision & Learning Lab**</a>, under the supervision of Prof. <a href="https://vision.snu.ac.kr/gunhee/" style="color: #7289da; text-decoration:none">**Gunhee Kim**</a>.

+My research interest primarily lies in:

+-   Transfer learning: to extract meta-knowledge to build foundational model.
+This includes meta-learning, pre-trained LM, and offline RL.
-My research interest lies in improving neural networks in more realistic learning scenarios, like non-stationary environments and setups with limited training data.
+-   Improving neural networks in more realistic learning scenarios, especially under non-stationary environment and resource constrained.

-I'm particularly interested in:

--   Meta-learning
--   Continual learning
--   Reinforcement learning

-This December, I'll deliver a poster presentation at NeurIPS 2023 in New Orleans.
+I'm looking forward to attending NeurIPS 2023 in New Orleans this December!
+I'll deliver a poster presentation for my 2nd-author paper.

 ## Education